kbroman/Tools4RR/outline.md

    we're trying to do: document dependencies and automate processes ("How was this document created?" _Look at the `Makefile`_)

+if the data are updated (eg, additional subjects) or you find some artifact that needs fixing
+Can you just "press a button" to update?

+need to avoid:
+- opening file to extract csv or do even slight edit
+- copy/paste image into powerpoint
+- hand-enter table or individual value

 Levels of quality:
 - Are the tables & figures reproducible from the code and data?
 - Does the code actually do what you think it does?